Adolphe Alésina (rugby league, born 1943)

-Adolphe Alésina Sr. (born in 21 April 1943) is a French former rugby league player.
-He mostly played as lock forward.
+Adolf Alesina, known also as Adolphe Alésina Sr. (21 April 1943 – July 2024) was a French rugby league player, primarily known for his role as a lock forward.

-His preferred position was lock forward, although he could play at every position.
+Although he was most comfortable as a lock forward, Alésina Sr. was versatile enough to excel in various positions.
 The sports caption indicates that he had played for more than 40 years.